-Knowing when to contact an attorney, like a criminal defense lawyer Phoenix AZ trusts, when you have been contacted by the police can be difficult to determine.
+Knowing when to contact an attorney, like a criminal defense lawyer you trust, when you have been contacted by the police can be difficult to determine.
 You may be wondering why the police want to question you.
 Sometimes, police are only looking to ask questions about a case they are working on.
 Being contacted by a government agency or police does not always mean that you are a potential criminal suspect.
 The following information may be important to take under advisement if you are trying to determine when it may be helpful to involve a criminal defense attorney.

 If the Authorities Want to Question You

 At times, the authorities may contact you with questions.
 Always handle these situations carefully and exercise care when answering their questions.
 You can always ask to have legal representation at any point in questioning.
 Request to speak with your attorney, especially if something seems off.
 Your attorney will be able to keep you from providing information to law enforcement that may be incriminating.

 If you have been charged with a crime, it’s important to contact an attorney.
 If police have questioned you, and have not charged you, they must release you from their custody within 24-72 hours.
 Regardless of this and whether or not you have been charged with a crime, it may be a good idea to talk with a criminal defense attorney.

 In the event that you have a court appearance, it is never a good idea to represent yourself.
 Be sure to retain an attorney as they can help you to fully understand the law and the process.
 When you work with an attorney who specializes in criminal law, they can ensure that you are prepared for the court date and everything goes according to plan.